White Sox vs. Mariners Player Props Betting Odds

-Player prop betting options for Ty France, Luis Robert and others are available in the Seattle Mariners-Chicago White Sox matchup at T-Mobile Park on Saturday, starting at 4:10 PM ET.
+Player prop bet options for Ty France, Andrew Vaughn and others are available when the Seattle Mariners host the Chicago White Sox at T-Mobile Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!